vmware/kube-fluentd-operator/README.md

 ### I want to push logs to a remote syslog server

 The built-in `remote_syslog` plugin cannot be used as the fluentd tag may be longer than 32 bytes.
 For this reason there is a `truncating_remote_syslog` plugin that shortens the tag to the allowed limit.
-If you are using the `remote_syslog` output plugin you only need to change a single line:
+If you are currently using the `remote_syslog` output plugin you only need to change a single line:

 ```xml
 <match **>